SnehalD14/gpd_ros/README.md

-# Pick and Place with Franka Robot using GPD Grasping Algorithm
+# Pick and Place with Franka Robot
+# GPD Grasping Algorithm

 A ROS wrapper around the [GPD](https://github.com/SnehalD14/gpd) package for detecting 6-DOF grasp poses for a 2-finger robot hand ( a parallel jaw gripper) in 3D point clouds.